 David Friedman is a land use and environment attorney in Holland & Knight's Government Section in the firm's Los Angeles office.
 His practice focuses on the areas of land use and development, state and federal resource policy and regulatory counseling, including zoning, environmental law, the California Environmental Quality Act (CEQA), the National Environmental Policy Act (NEPA), climate policy and regulation.

-Mr. Friedman began his legal career with a Los Angeles-based law firm where he was elected partner in 1995.
-From 1995-1998, Mr. Friedman was president of the resources group of Catellus Development Corporation, a national, publicly-traded real estate company where he managed over one million acres of former railroad land located throughout California.
+Mr. Friedman began his legal career with a Los Angeles-based law firm, where he was elected partner in 1995.
+From 1995-1998, Mr. Friedman was president of the resources group of Catellus Development Corporation, a national, publicly traded real estate company, where he managed more than 1 million acres of former railroad land located throughout California.

 In addition to his legal work, Mr. Friedman was a contributing editor to the Los Angeles Times and to the Los Angeles Downtown News, where he wrote frequently on California and Los Angeles area economics and environmental policy issues.
 He was executive director of The Metropolitan Water District Blue Ribbon Task Force, which conducted the first outside review of the agency's water and management policies, and has authored studies of the California film industry, national transportation policy, agriculture industry and state business development strategies.